gprouxx/digital-value-challenge-back/README.md

 ## Guidelines

-- Clone the repo (do not fork it)
+- Clone the repo (do not fork it) and work on top of it
-- Implement each level in ascending order (last level is optional)
+- Implement each level in ascending order
 - Commit at the end of each level
 - Provide instructions to run each level of the challenge
 - Optionally, host the last level of the challenge